The News

 The notion of adding another working royal could spark backlash, as it would entail increased expenses for staffing, management, and security.

-This is a concern that both and are acutely aware of as they navigate the future of the monarchy.
+This is a concern that both King Charles and Prince William are acutely aware of as they navigate the future of the monarchy.

 Interestingly, Bond also speculated that Lady Louise might prefer to carve out her own niche, much like Zara Tindall.